docker/docs/atomist/try-atomist.md

    > Note
    >
    > The image must have a tag (for example, `myimage:latest`) so that you are
-   > able to identify the scan in the
+   > able to identify the image in the
    > [Atomist web UI](https://dso.docker.com/r/auth/overview/images).

    The output should look something like this: